core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Editorial improvements and clarifications.

 * State that the EDHOC EAD item must be used as non-critical.

+* Extended description and updates values for KUDOS communication overhead.

 ## Version -07 to -08 ## {#sec-07-08}